electric-cloud/electricaccelerator/GradleAnnotationGenerator/README.md

 ![Visualization of the gradle Gradle build](https://github.com/electriccommunity/electricaccelerator/blob/master/GradleAnnotationGenerator/screenshots/20131106_gradle_anno.png?raw=true "Visualization of the gradle Gradle build")

 ## ElectricInsight
 ElectricInsight is a powerful tool to visually depict the structure of a software build, down to the file level - empowering software and build engineers to easily pinpoint performance problems and conflicts in a build.
 The default usage of ElectricInsight is as an add-on to [ElectricAccelerator](http://www.electric-cloud.com/products/electricaccelerator.php), mining the information produced by ElectricAccelerator to provide an easy-to-understand, graphical representation of the build structure for performance analysis.
-It provides detailed information and reports on each parallel worker of the build infrastructure, for at-a-glance visualization, analytics and diagnostics.
+It provides detailed information and reports on each parallel worker of the build infrastructure - for at-a-glance visualization, analytics and diagnostics.
 It can also predict and model how build times would be impacted by adding additional build infrastructure, to help guide hardware investment decisions.

 ## <a name="prerequisites"></a>Prerequisites
 1. ElectricInsight, which comes bundled with the freely available [ElectricAccelerator Developer Edition](http://www.electric-cloud.com/downloads/software.php?tab=eade&promo=Github_Gradle).
 (Gated behind a simple registration form)